ppone/docs/accounting/intacct.md

 3. You can periodically check back here to see activity in the *Recent Syncs* table.

-#### Running an Accounting Sync

-You can run an accounting sync by following these steps.
+### Running Syncs Manually

 If you want control over when your books are synced then you can manually trigger accounting syncs.
+You can run an accounting sync by following these steps:

 1. Go to **Settings** > **Accounting Sync**.

-2. Click **Sync Now** any time you want to run an accounting sync.
+2. Click **Sync Now** underneath *Intacct* any time you want to run an accounting sync.

 3. When the job is finished you will see it in the *Recent Syncs* table.

 ### Manual Invoice Imports

 You can import outstanding invoices from Intacct as a one-time import.
 If you are using accounting sync then you probably would not need to run an invoice import.

+Instructions:

 1. Go to the **Invoices** tab in the Invoiced dashboard.
 Click on the **Import** button in the top-right.